 Product liability insurance covers claims related to product defects.
 If your company manufactures or sells a product that has a defect and that defect causes injury or property damage, your business could be held liable.

-If you are manufacturing products, you should consider product liability insurance.
+If you are manufacturing products, you should consider Product liability insurance.
 Manufacturers are more frequently the party held liable in product liability claims.
-Even if your products are an input to another product, your business may still be involved in a claim.

 If your company repairs damaged products, you should consider product liability insurance as well, because there is always a chance that the injury or damage caused by the product could have been related to something that occurred as a result of your business repairing or customizing the product.